menu cross down-arrow up-arrow

 Let’s face it, Santorini is a cruise ship mecca.
 We heard that during the summer months, up to 8 cruise ships can be anchored in the Caldera.

 We found two to be quite enough for our liking and to watch them leave the island was like a breath of fresh air.
-When the ships are in, it’s over run with people.
-It’s crowded, stifling and difficult to look at anything.
+When the ships are in, it’s overrun with people.
+It’s crowded, stifling, and difficult to look at anything.
+But once they leave, it’s paradise and that is why you should stay on Santorini as opposed to cruising.
+But, it is one beautiful view, isn’t it?

 We are able to see places like Santorini because it’s our job.
-Read How to Start a Travel Blog in 10 Easy Steps.
+Read How to Start a Travel Blog in 10 Easy Steps

 15. Beautiful Pastels